anyaevostinar/anyaevostinar.github.io/classes/111-f24/lab-random-turtle.md

 I recommend making a folder for today's lab in COURSES [as you usually do](getting-started).

 ## Exercise 1
-There are a lot of things that you can tell the turtles to do, so open up the [list of turtle methods](https://runestone.academy/ns/books/published/carletoncollege_fopp_winter23/PythonTurtle/SummaryOfTurtleMethods.html) from the reading for reference today.
+There are a lot of things that you can tell the turtles to do, so open up the [list of turtle methods](https://moodle.carleton.edu/mod/lti/view.php?id=965490) from the reading for reference today.
-You might also want to open the [list of common turtle problems](https://runestone.academy/ns/books/published/carletoncollege_fopp_winter23/PythonTurtle/WPCommonTurtleErrors.html) to check if you are getting weird behavior from your turtle.
+You might also want to refer to the second page on [Common turtle Errors](https://moodle.carleton.edu/mod/lti/view.php?id=965490) if you are getting weird behavior from your turtle.

 1. Create a new file in your folder for today's lab called `random_turtle.py`.